webstylestory/figolia/README.md

 *Note: if downloaded from github, try using `npm link` first, or, `./bin/figolia`*

-For production setup, I strongly encourage the use of a good process manager like [PM2](https://github.com/Unitech/pm2) (currently, this does not seem to work, `babel-register` hook has an issue when used in pm2, but it works with [foreverjs](https://github.com/foreverjs/forever))

-Important : the server needs a config file before it can runs, at least to provide the schema you wish to index.
+Important: for the moment, there is no way to run the server without a config file, at least to provide the schema you wish to index.
 See the [section below about configuration](#configuration).

 ## Configuration